manosim/git-releases/README.md

-# git-releases
+# Git Releases
 A nice way to view repositories GitHub Releases.